spoons-and-mirrors/pocket-universe/README.md

 # Pocket Universe

-### Parallel agent orchestration for OpenCode

-## Why Pocket Universe?

-Parallel subagents are powerful but notoriously unreliable.
-Work gets orphaned.
-Tokens get wasted.
-Agents finish but nobody reads their output.
-The classic "fire-and-forget" problem — you fire, and it actually forgets.
+## Async agents within a main thread block

+Async agents are powerful but can lead to work getting orphaned and a bunch of your time and tokens... wasted.
+You fire, it forgets.
+Orchestration of such workflow is at best finick

 **Pocket Universe fixes this.**

-- **Fire-and-forget that doesn't forget** — Spawned agents run in parallel, but their output is always piped back to the caller
+- **Fire-and-forget with callback** — Spawned agents run in parallel, but their output is always piped back to the caller
 - **No wasted tokens** — Every model output is captured and delivered, guaranteed
 - **Automatic resumption** — Idle agents wake up when messages arrive
 - **Complete orchestration** — Main session waits for ALL work to finish before continuing